-- 0. Please look for a hint on this quiz posted to http://faculty.oxy.edu/ron/math/212/05/ - 1.
+- 0. Please look for a hint on this quiz posted to faculty.oxy.edu/ron/math/212/06 - 1.
 Once you open the quiz, you have 30 minutes to complete, please record your start time and end time at the top of this sheet. - 2.
 You may use the book or any of your class notes.
 You must work alone. - 3.
 If you use your own paper, please staple it to the quiz before coming to class.
-If you don't have a stapler, buy one. - 4.
+If you don't have a stapler, buy one.
+QUIZZES WITH LOOSE SHEETS WILL NOT BE GRADED. - 4.
 After completing the quiz, sign the pledge below stating on your honor that you have adhered to these rules. - 5.
 Your solutions must have enough details such that an impartial observer can read your work and determine HOW you came up with your solution. - 6.
 Relax and enjoy... - 7.
-This quiz is due on Monday October 31, in class.
+This quiz is due on Monday March 27, in class.
 NO LATE QUIZZES WILL BE ACCEPTED.

-Pledge: I, , pledge my honor as a human being and Occidental student, that I have followed all the rules above to the letter and in spirit.
+Pledge: I, \\\\\\, pledge my honor as a human being and Occidental student, that I have followed all the rules above to the letter and in spirit.